Behind the Scenes at FMG with Pepe Verde, Director of Content Operations

 A shared passion for music and technology is the driving force behind everything we do here at Feed Media Group (FMG).
-We take great care to build our expanding team with people who are similarly driven – people like Pepe Verde, our Content Operations Manager and key member of our recently created Music Team.
+We take great care to build our expanding team with people who are similarly driven – people like Pepe Verde, our Director of Content Operations and key member of our recently created Music Team.

 When it comes to music, Pepe has participated in nearly every corner of the industry.
 Over the years, he’s been a fan, band member, DJ, club goer, record store employee, record distributor, product manager, music curator, and more.
 All of this experience gives him an incredibly unique perspective in his role here at FMG, allowing him to approach things from a variety of different angles.
 Furthermore, as a fully bilingual Spanish speaker who began and spent much of his career in his home country of Spain, Pepe also has the ability to bridge the gap between multiple languages and cultures, a skill that’s invaluable at the intersection of business, technology, and music.